Discover a collection of more exclusive recipes in both of Lee's books,

 A Well-Seasoned Kitchen and Fresh Tastes.
 Order Now

-As a Kentucky native, my mother Sally loved grits.
+A Kentucky native, my mother Sally loved grits.
 What good Southerner doesn’t?
-My favorite grits dishes have always included some variety of cheese as a key ingredient.
-My cousin Beth Kidwell’s daughter Sarah – so what is she to me, a second cousin I guess? – is a fabulous cook and created this delicious Cheese Grits Soufflé recipe.
-Lighter than traditional cheese grits, it is still full of flavor – and pretty enough to serve at a dinner party.
-Enjoy!
+My favorite grits recipes include some variety of cheese as a key ingredient.
+My cousin Beth Kidwell’s daughter Sarah created this delicious Cheese Grits Soufflé.
+Lighter than traditional cheese grits, it’s still full of flavor — and pretty enough to serve at a dinner party.
+Mom would have loved it!

 - 1 cup quick 5-minute grits

 - 1½ teaspoons salt

 - Butter a deep 2-quart soufflé dish or 2½-quart round baking dish.
 Create a collar for the soufflé dish using foil (see step-by-step directions).
 Place prepared dish in a deep roasting pan with 2-inch high sides.